CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs-mongodb-sample-app.md

 ## Node.js + MongoDB sample application

-The goal of this article is to show you how to deploy and Node.js + MongoDB application on Clever Cloud.
+The goal of this article is to show you how to deploy a Node.js + MongoDB application on Clever Cloud.

 The application is a very simple todo list.
 You can add, edit and delete a task.
 More information about the application: